-Pupils are expected to attend school every day for the entire duration of the academic year, unless there is an exceptional reason for the absence.
+Pupils are expected to attend school every day for the entire duration of the academic year, unless there is an exceptional reason for an absence.
+Absence is arrival at school after the register has closed or not attending school for any reason.
 There are two main categories of absences:

 - Authorised absence: is when the school has accepted the explanation offered as satisfactory justification for the absence or given approval in advance for such an absence.
-If no explanation is received, absences cannot be authorised. - Unauthorised absence: is when the school has not received a reason for the absence or has not approved a child's leave absence from school after a parent's request.
-This includes: - Parents giving their children permission to be off school unnecessarily, such as for shopping, birthdays, to look after siblings; - Truancy; - Absences which have not been explained
+If no explanation is received, absences cannot be authorised. - Unauthorised absence: is when the school has not received a reason for the absence or has not approved a child's leave of absence from school after a parent's request.
+This includes: - Parents giving their children permission to be off school unnecessarily, such as for shopping, birthdays, to look after siblings; - o Truancy; - o Absences which have not been explained